 On Sunday, Girona sank Barcelona 4-2 in an enthralling game at Olympic Stadium to show that Míchel & Co. are very much in the title race from here, while Manchester City had to fight from behind to get a win at lowly Luton Town.
 Elsewhere, Arsenal Women downed Chelsea Women in a gripping clash to keep the WSL title race interesting, and how about Everton, eh?
 Another win for Sean Dyche's side -- this time over Chelsea -- keeps them surging up the table in defiance of their 10-point penalty.

-Here is your look back at all the fun from Sunday and Saturday.
+Here is your look back at all the fun from the weekend.